-Source: Based on a February 2024 survey of the 12 current California 988 Crisis Centers aimed at understanding their operations and training requirements.
-The survey included open-ended questions.
-Due to differences in how Crisis Centers responded, some response have been omitted from the data.
-In this instance, two 988 Crisis Centers described their training program but did not indicate the number of training hours and therefore were excluded from the graphic.
+Source: CA 988 Crisis Centers responded to a set of questions aimed at understanding their operations and training requirements in February 2024.
+The questionnaire included open-ended questions.
+Due to differences in how Crisis Centers responded, some response have been omitted from the data. \Note: Several Centers mentioned shadowing but did not provide separate hours requirements.
+So, it is likely that the training hours for several centers are inclusive of shadowing.